Facts: Assault, battery and false imprisonment, trespass to goods and person by Police

-FC returned from shopping downtown to find a search warrant being executed on her residence in Forbes NSW.
+FC returned from shopping downtown to find a search warrant being executed on her residence in Forbes in regional NSW.
 The warrant listed “prohibited drugs, property, currency obtained as a result of the supply of prohibited drugs, property stolen, or otherwise unlawfully obtained” as the subject of the search.
-FC was detained in a bedroom and strip searched by two female officers.
+Police detained her in a bedroom and two female officers strip searched her.
 The officers demanded the removal of FC’s underwear and recorded the strip search on their mobile phone.

 If you think that you have been unlawfully arrested or falsely imprisoned contact us for a free initial consultation.
 We are experts in this area of law and will be able to assist you in getting the best outcome for your case.
 Call us on (02) 9261 4281 or email